westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - Make a cup of tea
 - Make a cake

-Break down the steps into the smallest discrete, sequential items and think of the logical order in which things have to be done to achive the task.
+Break down the steps into the smallest discrete, sequential items and think of the logical order in which things have to be done to achieve the task.

 ***